The Fifth Element

-The Fifth Element (Le Cinquième Élément) is a 1997 English-language French science-fiction action film conceived and directed by Luc Besson, and co-written by Besson and Robert Mark Kamen.
+The Fifth Element (Le Cinquième Élément) is a 1997 English-language French science fiction-action film conceived and directed by Luc Besson, and co-written by Besson and Robert Mark Kamen.
 It stars Bruce Willis, Milla Jovovich, Gary Oldman, Ian Holm, and Chris Tucker.
 Primarily set in the 23rd century, the plot involves the survival of planet Earth, which becomes the responsibility of Korben Dallas (Willis), a taxi driver and former special forces major, after a young woman named Leeloo (Jovovich) falls into his cab.
 Dallas joins forces with her to recover four mystical stones essential for the defence of Earth against the impending attack of a malevolent cosmic entity.

 Besson started writing the story that was developed as The Fifth Element when he was 16 years old; he was 38 when the film opened in cinemas.
-Besson wanted to shoot the film in France, but suitable facilities could not be found; filming took place in London and Mauritania, instead.
+Besson wanted to shoot the film in France, but suitable facilities could not be found.
+Filming took place in London and Mauritania, instead.
 He hired comic artists Jean "Moebius" Giraud and Jean-Claude Mézières, whose books inspired parts of the film, for production design.
 Costume design was by Jean Paul Gaultier.

 The Fifth Element received mainly positive reviews, although some critics were highly negative.
 The film won in categories at the British Academy Film Awards, the César Awards, the Cannes Film Festival, and the Lumière Awards, but also received nominations at the Golden Raspberry and Stinkers Bad Movie Awards.
-The Fifth Element was a strong financial success, earning more than US$263 million at the box office on a $90-million budget.
+The Fifth Element was a strong financial success, earning more than US$263 million at the box office on a $90-million budget, making it the ninth highest-grossing film of 1997.
 At the time of its release, it was the most expensive European film ever made, and it remained the highest-grossing French film at the international box office until the release of The Intouchables in 2011.